dbinoy/amazon-sagemaker-keras-text-classification/README.md

 The model we will develop will classify news articles into the appropriate news category.
 To train our model, we will be using the [UCI News Dataset](https://archive.ics.uci.edu/ml/datasets/News+Aggregator) which contains a list of about 420K articles and their appropriate categories (labels).
 There are four categories: Business (b), Science & Technology (t), Entertainment (e) and Health & Medicine (m).

-### LAB1: Dataset Exploration
+### Part 1: Dataset Exploration

 Before we dive into the mechanics of our deep learning model, let’s explore the dataset and see what information we can use to predict the category.
 For this, we will use a notebook within Amazon SageMaker that we will can also utilize later on as our development machine.

-Follow these steps to launch a notebook, download and explore the dataset:
+Follow these steps to launch a SageMaker Notebook Instance, download and explore the dataset:

 1\.
-Open the Amazon SageMaker Console, click on ‘Create notebook instance’ and give the notebook a name.
-For the instance type, I’m going to pick ‘ml.t2.medium’ since our example dataset is small and I don’t intend on using the GPUs for training/inference.
+Open Amazon SageMaker Console, navigae to ‘Notebook instances‘ under ‘Noteboo‘ menu and click on ‘Create notebook instance’.
+Choose a name for your Notebook instance.
+For the instance type, leave the default ‘ml.t2.medium’ since our example dataset is small and you won’t use GPUs for running training/inference locally.

 For the IAM role, select ‘Create a new role’ and select the options shown below for the role configuration.